top of page

 The trek itself is refreshingly easy.
 It took us about 1.5 hours to reach the camping spot at the top, walking at a leisurely pace.
 There are no tricky sections or technical climbs—this is genuinely one of the most family-friendly treks near Bangalore.

 Here's something most guides don't tell you: there are two hills at Harihara Betta, and a third viewpoint that's worth knowing about.
+When you reach a fork in the trail:

 • Left path → First hill, best spot for sunrise.